Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata

-Let us design a deterministic algorithm, say, $\BB$.
-By recursively choose strings $w$ in $B_n(n,n)$ one by one, we run $M_n$ on the input $w\# w$ starting with the inner state $q$.
-If $M_n$ enters no accepting states on all computation paths, then output $w$ and halt.
-Otherwise, choose another $w$ and continue the algorithm.
+Let us design a deterministic algorithm, say, $\BB$ that behaves as follows.
+By choosing all strings $w$ in $B_n(n,n)$ inductively one by one, $\BB$ runs $M_n$ on the input $w\# w$ starting with the inner state $q$.
+If $M_n$ enters no accepting states on all computation paths, then $\BB$ outputs $w$ and halts.
+Otherwise, $\BB$ chooses another $w$ and continues the above procedure.
 Let $w'$ denote the outcome of this algorithm $\BB$.
 The string $w'$ must be $u$ because, otherwise, $M_n$ also accepts $u\# w'$, a contradiction.
 Let $r_0$ denote the binary encoding of the algorithm $\BB$.
-It then follows that $C(u)\leq |bin(n)|+|bin(q)|+ |r_0| +O(1) \leq O(\log{n})$, which is in contradiction to $C(u)\geq n\log{n}-1$. \end{proof}
+It is important to note that $|r_0|$ is a constant independent of $u$ and $w'$.
+It thus follows that $C(u)\leq |bin(n)|+|bin(q)|+ |r_0| +O(1) \leq O(\log{n})$, which is in contradiction to the inequality $C(u)\geq n\log{n}-1$. \end{proof}